-Chemistry forms the major component, although in the second year there are optional, but well supported, supplementary subjects.
-These naturally broaden the perspectives of students, and some are attracted to pursue their supplementary subjects further in the 4th year.
+In the second year students build up their core understanding of the subject.
+There are also optional, but well supported, supplementary subjects.
+These broaden the perspectives of students, or allow them to pursue their supplementary subjects further in the 4th year.

 Students take Part IA examinations at the end of the second year, comprising three 2½ hour General papers.
 These cover material from the first and second years and count 15% to the final overall assessment.